 Also, if you see any holes on the concrete top, you can cover them using cement paste, although you’ll need to sand the top a second time after the paste has set to achieve an even surface.
 Finally, you finish the tabletop by sealing it to prevent it from absorbing water.

 Mix 6 kg of cement glue and 2 kg of blue waterproofing paint before adding it to both the sides and the top of the slab.
 Let this dry before adding white paint to mark the middle and the two sections of the top.
-Users recommend Marine Coatings Topside Paint as it resists most weather conditions and will likely stand the test of time in your backyard.
+Users recommend Marine Coatings Topside Paint as it resists most weather conditions and your concrete table will likely stand the test of time in your backyard.

 With the tabletop ready, you now need to place it on a sturdy base.
 There are multiple options for this, including concrete, wooden, and even reinforced metal legs.
 That said, if you’re going to use concrete to match the tabletop, there’s no standard way to design the supports.